minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

 -    Learn how to use Oracle Edition-Based Redefinition to enables online application upgrade with uninterrupted availability of the application.

-### Lab Prerequisites

-This lab assumes you have completed the following labs:
-* Lab: Install Sample Schemas

 ### Scenario

 The standard sample schema HR has an EMPLOYEES table.
 We’ll pretend that this table has historically been part of a U.S. based company’s application, so the phone numbers are stored in a format that a U.S. based company would recognize easily.
 U.S. phone numbers are stored with just an area code and then the seven-digit number, such as 650.507.9876.
 International numbers are stored in a format that has the U.S. “escape” code (for dialing an international number), followed by the country code and then the phone number, for example:  011.44.1644.429262.